DavidG1011/Extended-Kalman-Filter-Project/README.md

-## Extended Kalman Filter Project:
+# Extended Kalman Filter Project:
 Udacity Self-Driving Car Engineer Nanodegree Program.
 Term 2, Project 1.

 The rubric followed for this project can be viewed [Here](https://review.udacity.com/#!/rubrics/748/view).

-# Note: This project can not be run without access to the simulator discussed below.
+### Note: This project can not be run without access to the simulator discussed below.

---
+---

-## Important Dependencies:
+### Important Dependencies

 * cmake >= 3.5
   * All OSes: [click here for installation instructions](https://cmake.org/install/)